-Of course we owe a huge debt to the original rebellion of the hippies and the counterculture that gave us the alternative choices, sexual freedom, new spiritualities, holistic self-care and healthy life-sustaining practices we enjoy today.
+Of course we owe a huge debt to the original rebellion of the hippies and the counterculture that gave us the alternative choices, sexual freedom, new spiritualities, holistic self-care, and healthy life-sustaining practices we now enjoy.
 These are features of society we now take for granted, but unfortunately within the massive self-help, transformational and New Age marketplace the genres of “Native Spirituality” and “Shamanism” have been normalized.
-Being exposed to this material for so long, many New Agers are shocked to find these genres being questioned, yet an interrogation is exactly what is needed.
-Not only are white practitioners of "Native Spirituality" on shaky moral ground, First Nations have made it abundantly clear that they are completely opposed to the theft of their cultural and spiritual property.
+Being exposed to this material for so long, many New Agers and Pagans are shocked to find these genres being questioned, yet an interrogation is exactly what is needed.
+Not only are white practitioners of "Native Spirituality" on shaky moral ground, First Nations have made it abundantly clear that they are completely opposed to any theft of their cultural and spiritual property.

-Today, cultural appropriation occurs on a continuum from relatively harmless practices, to serious mental disorders such as identity theft.
+Today, cultural appropriation occurs on a continuum from relatively harmless practices, to serious mental disorders such as identity theft found in the worlds of entertainment, literature, self-help and spirituality.
 Having moccasins, native jewellery, native art, or a drum in the privacy of your own home (acquired from native artisans) can be considered good Allyship by supporting the livelihood of First Nations.
-But in mainstream industries like fashion, fine art, entertainment and home décor, items like dreamcatchers and headdresses are big business, and these cultural signifiers are casually used by white people for fun and self-expression.
+But on a larger scale, in mainstream industries like fashion, fine art, entertainment and home décor, items like dreamcatchers and headdresses are big business, and these cultural signifiers are casually and carelessly used by white people for fun and self-expression.
 Many of these symbols, often products made in China, are the sacred property of First Nations!
 We can just imagine how deeply hurtful this must be.

-At the far end of the cultural appropriation continuum, identity theft is by far the greatest problem.
-White people who have a superficial understanding of traditions held by indigenous people for millennia create a fake native identity for themselves, and then offer spiritual services and ceremonies to other white people for a fee.
-Since spiritual guidance is not part of the economic structure in traditional First Nation societies, the phenomena of the self-styled "Shaman" charging big bucks for ceremonies and other quasi-native experiences is shockingly reprehensible and morally wrong.
+At the far end of the cultural appropriation continuum, identity theft is by far the most serious problem.
+White people who have a superficial understanding of traditions held by indigenous people for millennia create a fake native identity for themselves, and then offer spiritual services and ceremonies following the business model of consumer capitalism.
+Spiritual guidance is not part of the economic structure within traditional First Nation societies, so this is the first boundary (among others) to be breached.
+The phenomena of the self-styled "Shaman" charging big bucks for ceremonies and other quasi-native experiences is shockingly reprehensible and morally wrong.

-Unfortunately, using the title of “Shaman” to describe one’s practice is now so widespread it is probably impossible to send it back to the Pandora’s box from whence it came.
+Contemporary Shamanism was first adopted by the early anthropology and New Age communities, and as we unpack these movements today we see that the contemporary "Shamanism" genre is based on intrusive and homogeneous European interpretations.
+And yet the title of “Shaman” to describe one’s practice is now so widespread, it is no doubt impossible to send it back to the Pandora’s box from whence it came.
 The origins of the term “shaman” first appeared in the 1914 reports of American ethnologists to describe the practices of the Evenki-speaking Tungusian and Samoyedic tribes of eastern Siberia, and it can be argued that only practitioners from those specific societies have the right to use the term.
-Also adopted by the early anthropology and New Age communities, as we unpack these movements today we see that the contemporary use of "Shamanism" is based on an intrusive and offensive European interpretation.

 In response to the white seeker's claim of having "permission" from one First Nations person to use their spiritual or cultural property, it doesn't follow that the rest of that FN community agrees.
 By going ahead and using FN spiritual or cultural property as a non-native person, you are (a) still going to look ridiculous, (b) appear to be "tokenizing" by separating out one FN's opinion from their wider community, (c) are still indulging in racist and colonizing behavior, and (d) are showing that you have no clue what your own cultural identity is.
 Beyond the universal tools found in nature to make fire, shelter, and regional wild foods that are going to be similar whatever culture you belong to, it is best to recover the indigenous practices of your OWN ancestry.